ggomaeng/better-developer-quotes/README.md

 # "How do I become a better developer?"
-I've met some amazing developers through React Native Community, and I decided to ask them, "How do I become a better developer?"
+I've met some amazing developers in real life and through React Native Community, and I decided to ask them, <strong>"How do I become a better developer?"</strong>

 This is a compilations of answers I received from them.
 Some of these quotes are not limited to answers from that specific question.